A history of women's suffrage in Christchurch, and information on monuments, memorials and awards.

 The welfare of the family was one of the key concerns of the suffragists in their campaign for the vote.
 The WCTU, established in New Zealand in 1885, was intrinsic in the suffrage campaign.
 It campaigned for women's votes on the basis that women would vote for the prohibition of alcohol, which was seen as the root of all social distress.

 Mrs Georgina Abernathy, at a Women's Franchise League Meeting in Gore in 1892, stated that "It is for the good of the family, and the young around us, that we are requesting justice at the hands of the state."

 We have achieved some of the goals the suffragists were aiming for all those years ago.
-New Zealand has had two women Prime Ministers, a Maori Queen, women Governor Generals, Chief Justice and Attorney General.
+By 2003 New Zealand had had two women Prime Ministers, a Maori Queen, women Governor Generals, Chief Justice and Attorney General.
 If Kate Sheppard was looking down on us today, what would she think?
 Dame Cath imagined a measure of disappointment in her gaze.
 "She will be grieved that so many women are still victims of homelessness, poverty and violence."

 It is towards this end, and for the good of the family, that we must continue to work today.
 The work of the suffragists, and of all women who have gone before us, is not yet complete.

 When formed in 1989, Women Toward 2000 (Inc) decided that one of their projects would be to erect a permanent memorial to commemorate the 1993 Centennial of Women's Suffrage in New Zealand.

 It was seen as appropriate that this memorial should be sighted in Christchurch and should focus on Kate Sheppard, the distinguished Christchurch suffragist.

 In 1993, the Kate Sheppard National Memorial Wall(external link) was unveiled by the Governor General of New Zealand, Dame Catherine Tizard.